Crewen/Port_Scanner/Readme.txt

 PORT SCANNER
 `````````````
-Its a simple port scanner project in python..;)
+Its a simple port scanner project in python for linux..;)

 usage:" python3 port_scanner.py <IP Adress> <start_port_no:> <End_port_no:> "